Hisato Ohzawa: Recordings

 Naxos Records' "Japanese Classics" series released two discs of his music: one containing the Piano Concerto No. 3 and Symphony No. 3, another containing Piano Concerto No. 2 and Symphony No. 2.

+In 2018 Nippon Columbia published a double CD, "The Art of Hisato Ohzawa" including the Double Bass Concerto (soloist Nakako Sano), the Piano Concerto No. 3 "Kamikaze" (soloist Kotaro Fukuma), and the Symphony No. 1, with the Japan Philharmonic Orchestra, conducted by Kazuki Yamada (Public concert at Suntory Hall on September 3, 2017).